 Style Notes: This outfit is evidence that basics are the building blocks for an understated look.
 Tuck the T-shirt into the skirt and wear it with an overshirt and classic basket to emulate the ultimate (and fuss-free) French style.
 The magic is in the accessories.
 The raffia bag and nude flats soften the look through the use of subdued colours, supple textiles, and natural fibres.

 Style Notes: Denim dresses have been a staple piece for French women for years, but it's not until recently they've really made their way into the mainstream.
 Perfect for any awkward, in-between weather, they look great with trainers, sandals and, as Frann proves, loafers.

 4. LBD With Two-Toned Ballet Flats

 Style Notes: The LBD is a classic, but the cutouts offer a fresh update.
 Team with two-tone ballerinas because two classics are better than one.

 5. Tweed Jacket, Jeans, a White T-Shirt and Loafers

 Style Notes: The perennial loafer is a Parisian footwear staple.
 Paired with jeans, a tweed jacket and a fresh white T-shirt, it makes the ultimate transeasonal outfit.
 J'adore!

 Style Notes: This outfit comprises head-to-toe basics which look great together and interchanged.
-Each element can be worn in a multitude of ways.
-The strappy sandal is a seasonal update that compliments paired-back looks.
-Tie the straps high or low, depending on your preference.
+A minimalist strappy sandal always looks polished and put-together.
+Just tie the straps high or low, depending on your preference.